developerinsider/InterviewAssignments/README.md

 # Interview Assignments
 List of Interview Assignments of companies directly submitted by the Interviewee.

+### Disclaimer
+These solutions are for reference purpose.
+Please, do not copy-paste it.
+Companies are smart enough to catch if you are cheating.
+If your solution got rejected due to this we're not responsible for it.

 | Company | Assignment Title | Language | Code Coverage | Download |
 | -------------| ------------- | ------------- | ------------- | ------------- |
 | GoJek | [iOS Address Book](/Go-Jek/GO-JEK-Assignment) | Swift | 87.3% | [![](https://img.shields.io/badge/download-Assignment-green?style=flat-square)](https://github.com/developerinsider/InterviewAssignments/releases/download/v1.0/GO-JEK-Assignment.zip) |